Gr\"obner strata in the Hilbert scheme of points: Gr obner bases in the standard subfunctors

-\begin{lmm} Let $R$ be a ring and $\delta$ a standard set.
-Assume that for all $\alpha\in\mathscr{C}(\delta)$, there exists a monic $f_{\alpha}\in R[x]$ such that ${\rm LE}(f_{\alpha})=\alpha$ and all non-leading exponents of $f_{\alpha}$ lie in $\delta$.
-Define $I$ to be the ideal $(f_{\alpha};\,\alpha\in\mathscr{C}(\delta))$ in $R[x]$.
-Then the following statements hold. \begin{enumerate} \item[(i)] For all $\alpha\in\mathbb{N}^n-\delta$, there exists a unique $f_{\alpha}\in I$ such that ${\rm LE}(f_{\alpha})=\alpha$ and all non-leading exponents of $f_{\alpha}$ lie in $\delta$. \item[(ii)] All coefficients of all $f_{\alpha}$ are polynomial expressions with coefficients in $\mathbb{Z}$ of ${\rm coef}(f_{\alpha},x^\beta)$, for $\alpha\in\mathscr{C}(\delta)$, $x^\beta\in{\rm supp}(f_{\alpha})$. \item[(iii)] If ${\rm LE}(I)=\delta$, then $I$ is monic with reduced Gr\"obner basis $(f_{\alpha})_{\alpha\in\mathscr{C}(\delta)}$.
-Moreover, the family $(f_{\alpha})_{\alpha\in\mathbb{N}^n-\delta}$ is an $R$-basis of the module $I$. \end{enumerate} \end{lmm}
+\begin{lmm} Let $R$ be a ring and $\Delta$ a standard set.
+Assume that for all $\xi\in\mathscr{C}(\Delta)$, there exists a monic $f_{\xi}\in R[x]$ such that ${\rm LE}(f_{\xi})=\xi$ and all non-leading exponents of $f_{\xi}$ lie in $\Delta$.
+Define $I$ to be the ideal $(f_{\xi};\,\xi\in\mathscr{C}(\Delta))$ in $R[x]$.
+Then the following statements hold. \begin{enumerate} \item[(i)] For all $\alpha\in\mathbb{N}^n-\Delta$, there exists a unique $f_{\alpha}\in I$ such that ${\rm LE}(f_{\alpha})=\alpha$ and all non-leading exponents of $f_{\alpha}$ lie in $\Delta$. \item[(ii)] All coefficients of all $f_{\alpha}$ are polynomial expressions with coefficients in $\mathbb{Z}$ of ${\rm coef}(f_{\alpha},x^\beta)$, for $\alpha\in\mathscr{C}(\Delta)$, $x^\beta\in{\rm supp}(f_{\alpha})$. \item[(iii)] If ${\rm LE}(I)=\mathbb{N}^n-\Delta$, then $I$ is monic with reduced Gr\"obner basis $(f_{\xi})_{\xi\in\mathscr{C}(\Delta)}$.
+Moreover, the family $(f_{\alpha})_{\alpha\in\mathbb{N}^n-\Delta}$ is an $R$-basis of the module $I$. \end{enumerate} \end{lmm}

 This lemma is apparently well-known, at least in the case where $R$ is field.
-However, as was mentioned in \cite{dplanes}, it is hard to find reference for it in the literature.
-We will need the inductive construction of the polynomials $f_{\alpha}$ of (i) in the proof of Proposition \ref{primeconnected} below.
-(That construction is essentially the whole proof of the lemma.)
+However, it is hard to find a reference for it in the literature, as was mentioned in the discussion after Lemma 15 in \cite{dplanes}.
+Its proof boils down to an inductive construction of the polynomials $f_{\alpha}$.

-We have seen that by Nakayama's Lemma the family of all $x^\beta$, where $\beta$ runs through $\delta$, is a $B_{\mathfrak{m}}$-basis of $B_{\mathfrak{m}}[x]/\ker\phi_{\mathfrak{m}}$.
-Therefore each polynomial $f_{\alpha}\in\ker\phi_{\kappa}$ as in \eqref{kernel}, for $\alpha\in\mathbb{N}-\delta$, has a unique lift to an element
+We have seen that by Nakayama's Lemma the family of all $x^\beta$, where $\beta$ runs through $\Delta$, is a $B_{\mathfrak{p}}$-basis of $B_{\mathfrak{p}}[x]/\ker\phi_{\mathfrak{p}}$.
+Therefore each polynomial $f_{\alpha}\in\ker\phi_{\kappa}$ as in \eqref{kernel}, for $\alpha\in\mathbb{N}-\Delta$, has a unique lift to an element

-of $\ker\phi_{\mathfrak{m}}$.
+of $\ker\phi_{\mathfrak{p}}$.
 However, though $c_{\alpha,\beta}=0$ for $\alpha\prec\beta$, the coefficients $\widehat{c}_{\alpha,\beta}$ need not be zero for $\alpha\prec\beta$.

-\begin{pro} The ideal $\ker\phi_{\mathfrak{m}}$ is monic with Gr\"obner basis $\widehat{f}_{\alpha}$, for $\alpha\in\mathscr{C}(\delta)$, if, and only if, $\widehat{c}_{\alpha,\beta}=0$ for all $\alpha\in\mathscr{C}(\delta)$ and for all $\beta\in\delta$ such that $\alpha\prec\beta$. \end{pro}
+\begin{pro} The ideal $\ker\phi_{\mathfrak{p}}$ is monic with Gr\"obner basis $\widehat{f}_{\alpha}$, for $\alpha\in\mathscr{C}(\Delta)$, if, and only if, $\widehat{c}_{\alpha,\beta}=0$ for all $\alpha\in\mathscr{C}(\Delta)$ and for all $\beta\in\Delta$ such that $\alpha\prec\beta$. \end{pro}

 \begin{proof} This is a consequence of Lemma \ref{favouritelemma}. \end{proof}